inyama/lithuania/README.md

+# Little voting system

+This is a little voting system, that helps to decide what restaurant is better.
+Repository contains basic integration unit tests.
+They show how this application works.

-# lithuania
+# Technical introduction
-This program uses basic authorisation.
+This service uses basic authentification for user login.
 Each request should be with special field in http header.
-For example
+For example:

-curl -H "Authorization: Basic <long encoded string>" http://localhost:8088/users" where "long encoded string" is Base64 encoded string with username and password
+curl -H "Authorization: Basic 'long encoded string'" http://localhost:8088/users" where "long encoded string" is Base64 encoded string with username and password

-Repo contains basic integration unit tests.

 Server returns data in a special format